RockefellerArchiveCenter/fornax/README.md

     $ cd fornax
     $ docker-compose up

-Once the application starts successfully, you should be able to access the application in your browser at `http://localhost:8000`
+Once the application starts successfully, you should be able to access the application in your browser at `http://localhost:8003`

 When you're done, shut down docker-compose

     $ docker-compose down

-### Data Persistence

-Right now, the Docker container does not persist any data, which means that when you shut down the services using `docker-compose down`, you'll lose any data you entered.
-In order to facilitate development, a few default objects will be created for you when you run `docker-compose up`.

-#### Users

-By default a new superuser is created.
-See `entrypoint.sh` for those users and associated credentials.
-THIS IS FOR TESTING PURPOSES ONLY, BE SURE TO CHANGE THIS IN PRODUCTION.
+Or, if you want to remove all data

+    $ docker-compose down -v

 ## Usage